August 21, 2017 Total Solar Eclipse Across the United States

 For a $2 donation per pair, you may obtain these solar shades from the Astronomy Club of Asheville.
-Send an e-mail to contact@AstroAsheville.org for more information.
+To find out information on how to obtain your solar shades, click here.

 If you are under the path of totality, you will definitely want to remove your eye protection during the few minutes of totality, and enjoy the views of the Sun’s Chromosphere and Corona, the “night” skies, the stars, the constellations, and the 4 naked-eye planets!
 Soak-in this magical experience as those few minutes will appear to last only a few seconds!